Preparing for the transition from IBOR to risk free rates.

 While LIBOR are structurally “forward-looking”, with their tenors set at the beginning of the interest period over up to 12 months, RFRs are overnight benchmarks.
 For practical matters, the most common way of using RFRs relies on a “backward-looking” compounding of interests, at the end of the interest period, determined with daily RFR fixings.
 These two approaches of time (forward vs. backward-looking) entail significant operational differences between both benchmarks, with commensurate difficulties:

 Risk-free rates are not mandatory alternative solutions for LIBOR or EONIA.
-Other alternative solutions are available, such as fixed rates (for those users that need certainty about their payments) or benchmarks other than LIBOR or EONIA.
+Other alternative solutions are available, such as fixed rates (for those users that need certainty about their payments), term rates (based on RFRS) or benchmarks other than LIBOR or EONIA.

 Borrowers that wish to retain the advance knowledge of their interest payment, while avoiding the potential reliability issues of RFR term structures, may want to consider fixed rates (which by construct are always known in advance) as an alternative to IBORs.